Hi! I’m Wendy!

 I was born in the seventies and grew up in the age of the casserole.
 Which could have made for really boring meals except for the amazing hand thrown casserole dish my mom used.
 The dish was about 12 inches in diameter and about 5 inches tall.
 It was tan with blue accents, barrel handles and sturdy beyond belief.
 We bought the dish from a local potter after doing a tour of her garage studio with my Brownies troop.
-I thought the studio, clay and art of the pot were the messiest most amazing art form there was.
+I thought the studio, clay and art of the pot were the messiest, most amazing art form there was.
 I knew one day I would throw pots.
-Flash forward and now I have thrown pots of my own.
+Flash forward and here I am with thrown pots of my own.

 I grew up on a horse farm in the dirt, shavings and muck of the horses.
 Your hands prove to be incredible tools – from washing horses to cleaning the intricate details of show tack to hand mixing bran mash at night for winter feedings.
-Over the years my hands have become my go to tools for everything I do – I love texture of all kinds.
+Over the years, my hands have become my go to tools for everything I do – I love texture of all kinds.
 I feel connected to things thru touch.
 I don’t wear gardening gloves – why miss out on the dirt?!
 And now my hands feel clay and shapes and textures.
 I feel tension washed away by the touch of the clay.
 I feel clay transformed into something of love, creativity and pure need.

-What piece makes you smile today?
+Find what makes you smile today.

 From my hands to your home with love,